city_hall

 The Program will lay the groundwork for future, scaled-up efforts to upgrade the city’s housing stock and achieve decarbonization goals.

-Eligibility for the 10 building owners is being confirmed by a Boston Home Center Program Manager.
+After being selected, eligibility will be confirmed by a Boston Home Center Program Manager.
 This includes verification of the owner's household income and finances, in addition to other eligibility requirements.

 Pilot Program participants will begin working with advisors to create a custom green retrofit plan after eligibility is confirmed.